amar528/python-leetcode/README.md

 This means that `target sum == (current total - prefix sum)` So for each branch, we count the number of times the prefix sum is encountered.
 `41ms beats 89%/38%`

+### Longest Zig-Zag in a Binary Tree

+Zig-Zag is an alternating left/right pattern, and we want to find the maximum Zig-Zag path.
+Keep a result class instance variable, this is a bit neater than passing results around the recursion.
+We use DFS to traverse the tree.
+At the beginning of each call, we get the `max()` of the `result, left, right` counts so far.
+If we have a valid left child node, we continue the recursion down that path, and set the left count to the current right count + 1.
+The right count is reset to 0.
+Likewise, if we have a valid right child node, we recurse down this path, and set the right count to the current left count + 1.
+The left count is set to 0.
+In the main function, we start dfs on the root, with 0 for both counts.
+We return the class instance variable as the result.
+`172ms beats `82%/86%

 ### Binary Tree - BFS